gramener/gramex-guide/auth/README.md

     kwargs:
       # Required configuration
       service: gramex-guide-gmail     # Send messages using this provider
+      from: user@example.org          # Sends messages as this user
       # Send the strings below as subject and body.
 You can use variables
       # user=email ID, password=OTP, link=one-time login link
       subject: 'OTP for Gramex'